E. Michael Burke: World War II

 Ensign Burke was sent to Algiers in 1942, then Sicily in 1943, later landing in Salerno in the same year.

 Burke was one of the members of the "MacGregor Mission" led by Lt.
 John M. Shaheen consisting of Burke, Henry Ringling North (brother of circus president John Ringling North) and Marcello Girosi, a former New York businessman who had a brother Massimo who was an Italian admiral.
 The "MacGregor Mission" was responsible for discovering information on Axis weapons.

 One of the missions was to smuggle Italian Vice Admiral Eugenio Minisini out of Italy in 1943.
 Admiral Minisini was in the Engineering section of the Italian Navy and was directing the use of a magnetic firing device for torpedoes.
 As the American Navy was having problems with their detonators setting off torpedoes, this was a crucial piece of technology.
 The four men landed by PT boat in Capri and brought back Admiral Minisini.
-Admiral Minisini was actually captured on the small island of San Martino by the British 30 Commando unit, created by James Bond author Ian Fleming, on the night of 17/18 September 1943 along with his wife and 13 pieces of luggage.
+Admiral Minisini was actually captured on the small island of San Martino by the British No. 30 Commando unit, whose creation was initially proposed by James Bond author Ian Fleming, on the night of 17/18 September 1943 along with his wife and 13 pieces of luggage.
 He was handed over to the O.S.S. on Capri the following day.

 Burke and North were both awarded the Silver Star for their work.

 Following the Italian campaign, Burke was parachuted into the Vosges region of France to arm and organize the French Resistance.
 During World War II, Michael Burke was awarded the Navy Cross, Silver Star, and the French Médaille de la Résistance.